rawitat/gtypist_lessons/programming_quotes.typ

 *:LEGACY_27
 I:Bill Joy
-S:There are a couple of people in the world who can really program in C or :FORTRAN.
+S:There are a couple of people in the world who can really program in C or :Fortran.
 They write code in less time than it takes for other programmers.
  :Most programmers aren't that good.
 The problem is that those few programmers :who crank out code aren't interested in maintaining it.